ralphbean/fedora-hubs-prototype/README.rst

 A picture is worth...
 ---------------------

+Aside, it became clear to me when making the diagram below that, if we use handlebars.js and get rid of the server-side template rendering, then 1) the data returned by AJAX requests at page load and 2) the data pushed by the EventSource server can be *the exact same data*.
+It will simplify and streamline the responsibilities of the pieces if the backend is worried *only* about these per-widget JSON responses.

 .. figure:: https://raw.githubusercontent.com/ralphbean/fedora-hubs-prototype/develop/docs/diagram.png
    :scale: 50 %
    :alt: A diagram of component interactions

    A diagram of component interactions

+Let's talk through how data will flow through the system by asking *what happens when a user requsts their main hubs page*:

+- The user requests the page and the wsgi app responds with some barebones HTML and enough javascript to get off the ground.
+- The user's browser runs javascript that *subscribes* it to the EventSource server.
+- The user's browser runs that javascript, which requests data for each of the widgets defined on the page.
+- The wsgi app receives those requests and checks to see if the data for any of them is *cached in memcached*.
+If it is, then it is returned.
+If not, then the wsgi app executes the ``data(...)`` function of that widget to get the response ready.
+It is stuffed in memcached for later access and returned.
+- The client renders widgets as the data for each of its requests comes back.

+Later, what happens when a *trac ticket* is filed that should show up in some widget on their page?

+- The ticket is updated on fedorahosted.org and a fedmsg message is fired.
+- That is received by the hubs backend, which looks up *all* the cached responses that should be invalidated by that event (there is a widget on mizmo's page, threebean's page, and on the design hub that should all get fresh data because of this change).
+- All of those widgets get their cached data nuked.
+- All of those widgets get their cached data rebuilt by calling ``data(...)`` on them.
+- An EventSource event is fired off for any listening clients that *new data is available for widgets X, Y, and Z*.
+The data is included in the EventSource payload so the clients can immediately redraw without bothering to re-query the wsgi app.

+What happens when the user navigates to the *design team* hub and simultaneously, an admin *changes the configuration of a widget on that page*?

+- Changing the configuration results in a HTTP POST to the wsgi app.
+- The configuration is changed accordingly in the postgres database.
+- A fedmsg message is fired off indicating that *the configuration for widget X has changed*.
+- The wsgi app responds 200 OK to the admin.
+- Meanwhile, that fedmsg message is received by the backend which:
+- ...looks up the cache key for *widget X with the old configuration* and nukes it the cached data.
+- ...looks up the cache key for *widget X with the new configuration* and builds the cached data by calling ``data(...)`` on the widget.
+- An EventSource event is fired off which gets recieved by everyone looking at the *design team hub*.
+The widget on their pages gets redrawn with data from the EventSource event.